eshun/Luckysheet/docs/guide/api.md

 	Set the value of a cell, you can also set the entire cell object, which is used to set multiple cell properties at the same time.

-	If you need to update the formula, you can also assign a value here.
-Luckysheet will actively calculate this formula internally and add it to the formula chain, and finally refresh the interface.
+	If you need to update the formula, you can also assign a value here. sheet will actively calculate this formula internally and add it to the formula chain, and finally refresh the interface.

 - **Usage**: